-NervePoint is Canada's psychosocial risk measurement platform for healthcare, education, and public sector organizations — built to detect workforce distress before it becomes a vacancy, a claim, or a crisis.
-Grounded in Alberta's occupational health and human rights legislative framework, and designed to adapt to any jurisdiction.
+NervePoint is a Canadian psychosocial risk measurement platform — built first for the workforces that carry the most: healthcare, education, and the public sector — and built to serve any employer with a duty to manage psychosocial risk under CSA Z1003-13 and ISO 45003.
+It detects workforce distress before it becomes a vacancy, a claim, or a crisis.
+Grounded in Alberta's occupational health and human rights framework, and designed to adapt to any jurisdiction.

 Burnout, compassion fatigue, and moral distress are not personality failures.
 They are predictable, measurable occupational hazards — the occupational equivalent of cumulative trauma.
 The research has been clear for forty years.